 Your Optometrist Prepares You for CXL

 A few steps need to be taken before you undergo corneal collagen cross-linking.
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can assess whether you are a candidate and get you ready for the surgical procedure.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can assess whether you are a candidate and get you ready for the surgical procedure.